pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

 estimated earlier for all the hazard pointer schemes except for the remarkably slow `hp_read_explicit` and `hp_read_movs`.
-It's thus not surprising that all hazard pointer implementations but the latter two are on par with the un-protected traversal loops (within 1.1 cycle per pointer dereference, comparable to the impact of unrolling a loop without unlocking any further rewrite).
+It's thus not surprising that all hazard pointer implementations but the latter two are on par with the unprotected traversal loops (within 1.1 cycle per pointer dereference, comparable to the impact of unrolling a loop without unlocking any further rewrite).